macs-lab/ml_mpw_modeling/Machine Learning/README.md

 This file takes in the given data (10tracks_mpw.mat and 20tracks_mpw.mat) and gives out two values t and mpwall in a file named Data.mat and Data2.mat.
 The first is used for training the 10 tracks example and the latter for the 20 tracks. t is time in seconds and mpwall is melt pool width in meters.

+## one_on_one.m
+This is the code that combines all the previous files into one and does machine learning.
+In this example, I used 7 patterns to train for linear regression and tested the last 2 patterns to see whether the model could accuarately predict future melt pool width or not.
+To quickly summarize my method, each pattern is consisted of 100 points and every 100th point represents the same point in the past/future pattern.
+For example, if the first point t = 1 is the peak of the pattern, t = 101 is also the peak of the next pattern.
+In this code, I ignored the first 95 points since they are almost a horizontal line, and started training from the 96th point(t when m=96).
+Since I am training 7 patterns, I need to find a best-fit linear line that connects the y values of t(96), t(196), ... , t(696).
+Then I move on to find a best-fit line of the next point of the pattern (t(97), t(107), etc.).
+I will end up with 100 different linear lines and if I plug in the time interval in the testing data, I can evaluate verify if my model is accurate.

+## one_on_one_20.m
+In this example, I used 15 patterns as the training set and 4 as the testing set.
+The code is slightly different from one_on_one.m because after 10 patterns, the drop in every 101th point disappears.
+Therefore, I had to solve for two different parameters for the 101th point.